-This bill aims to enhance access to school readiness programs for economically disadvantaged households by amending several sections of Florida Statutes.
+This bill aims to enhance access to school readiness programs for economically disadvantaged households by amending several sections of the Florida Statutes.
 Key changes include redefining "economically disadvantaged" to mean families with incomes not exceeding 65 percent of the state median income, replacing the previous threshold of 150 percent of the federal poverty level.
-The bill also establishes a "single point of entry" system for parents to enroll their children in school readiness programs, which will utilize a uniform waiting list based on family household income and established priorities.
-Additionally, the duties of the Department of Education and early learning coalitions are revised to improve coordination and support for early learning programs.
+The bill also revises the definition of "single point of entry" to include a uniform waiting list that tracks children based on family household income and established priorities.
+Additionally, the Department of Education's responsibilities are expanded to include the establishment of a unified approach to early learning programs, which encompasses specific program support services and a uniform waiting list.

 Statutes affected: S 1382 Filed: 1002.82, 1002.84, 1002.87, 1002.89